volkerstampa/jsonype/README.md

   a less permissive license.
 - [Pydantic](https://docs.pydantic.dev) is a widely used data validation library for Python.
   It is often used for converting to and from JSON, but offers much more than that.
-Unlike in case of jsont classes that should be converted from/to JSON need to inherit from a base class (`BaseModel`).
+Unlike in case of json-t classes that should be converted from/to JSON need to inherit from a base class (`BaseModel`).

 ## Development